The Breed Street Clinic opened on January 27, 1994, after the owners of the former Deakin Street Clinic in Traralgon recognised a need to expand.

 Dr Marrow left the clinic in 2006 to concentrate on anaesthetics and in 2009 Dr Steer and Dr Barnes moved to practice in Mornington.

-Dr Korapadi Alagaswarmi and Dr Suzi Mikhail started with us in 2007 while Dr Anu Prakash joined us in 2009 with Dr Zaw Thann, starting in 2011 and left in June 2017.
+Dr Korapadi Alagaswarmi and Dr Suzi Mikhail started with us in 2007 while Dr Anu Prakash joined us in 2009, with Dr Zaw Thann starting in 2011, and leaving in June 2017.

-Dr Phare left and opened his own skin cancer clinic 2014.
-Dr Prakash returned to Melbourne in January 2015 and Dr Cristofaro left in 2015 to work full-time with nursing home patients.
+Dr Phare opened his own skin cancer clinic 2014.
+Dr Prakash returned to Melbourne in January 2015.
+Dr Cristofaro resigned in 2015 to work full-time with nursing home patients, subsequently moving interstate.
+Dr Elmore moved to New South Wales in 2017.

-With patient numbers ever expanding, the clinic was enlarged in 2007, adding five consulting rooms on the northern side of the building.
+With patient numbers ever expanding, the clinic was enlarged in 2007, adding five consulting rooms on the northern side of the building, increasing the number to fourteen consulting rooms.

 Further expansion took place in 2013 with a new nursing precinct, additional training facilities, new after-hours waiting area with improved after hours access.